 As first he seemed to be coping well, but after a few months, he was hit by an explosion of emotions that took him by completely by surprise.
 And worst of all was that people’s expectations seemed to that, by now, after three whole months, he should be ‘getting over it’.
 He wondered what was wrong and Why he couldn’t “pull myself together”

 Bill writes: “Nobody told me that this was grief.
 Nobody told me what to expect, so the entire process caught me completely by surprise.
 What I would have given for someone to reassure me that what I was going through was normal.”

 In the years since his wife died, Bill has had the privilege of helping many people going through their own grief journey.
-They have told him that what helped was not only that he knew something about grief, but that he had “been there” himself.
+Through her story, many him that what helped was not only that he knew something about grief, but that he had “been there” himself.

-Today, Dr Bill Webster is a grief counsellor, author, TV host and increasingly well known international speaker.
+Dr. Bill Webster is a grief counsellor, author, and well-known international speaker.
 He brings a unique blend of personal experience, academic education and many years of practical application to his work.
-Acknowledged as a dynamic, personable and practical communicator, Dr. Bill Webster combines his own story with his knowledge and sense of humour to effectively communicate his message.
+Dr. Bill combines his own stories of loss with his knowledge and sense of humour to effectively communicate his message.

 Dr. Bill on Jim Cantelon ‘Today’, telling his story.
 More interviews will be added in the coming weeks.